 Translator: Scott L. Montgomery, Alok Kumar

-To define our terms, Surya is the Sun of Sun god.
-Solar deities are ubiquitous for reason that are plain enough.
-Without the Sun there is neither light nor life.
+To define our terms, Surya is the Sun or Sun god.
+Solar deities are ubiquitous for reasons that are plain enough.
+Without the Sun there is neither light nor heat, rendering life impossible..

 Siddhanta is a Sanskrit term denoting the established and accepted view of any particular school within Indian philosophy.
 Literally “settled opinion or doctrine, dogma, axiom, received or admitted truth; any fixed or established or canonical text-book on any subject” (Monier-Williams Sanskrit-English Dictionary).
 Surya (the supreme light) was the main solar deity in Hinduism; and also represents the Sun in India and Nepal.
 He is one of the core elements of Hindu astrology; “Surya was the chief of Navagraha and the Classical Planets.
 He had 3 wives; Saranyu, Yama, and Yami.
 From northeast India, 11th century CE”.
 (Curator at National Museum of Scotland, Edinburgh, UK)

 It would be quite impossible of course to do more than provide an introduction to the Indian systems and to point to particularly relevant sources of influence.
 I believe the greatest synthesis of early astrological synthesis was achieved in ancient Persia.
 This is only natural as Persia is like a geographical bridge between the Hellenistic, the Babylonian and Indian.
-This is part I of what I anticipate will be part of three.
+This is the first of what I anticipate will be three articles.

 Western culture, beginning with the Greeks, developed a taste for, and some ability at, writing more or less objective histories.
 Cultures who valued reason and logic over the mythological have strong advantages and many disadvantages.
 Indians did not make absolute distinctions between history and mythology and appear to have been particularly adept at finding a way for reason and mysticism to flourish.
 The Vedas were never considered ‘fiction’ as such.
 A linear narrative has no place in this view and in fact, most Indians believe the Vedas have neither a beginning nor an end.
 They are immortal.
 They are spiritual.
 They offer practical guidance and even mathematical knowledge.
 At the same time, the age of the universe is the age of Brahma.